openconnectivityfoundation/swagger2x/src/templates/C++IotivityServer/readme.md

                     - only arrays of a single type are handled. e.g. array of int, array of strings, array of number NOT handled: array of objects.
-                        - TODO: add complex objecs, see garage example of how to next objects (see client and server side)
+                        - TODO: add complex objects, see garage example of how to next objects (see client and server side)
                 - checks on minimum, maximum and readOnly, no update of the value if this occurs
                     - arrays: no min/max check
                 - tells the notify thread to send out a notification when a member is UPDATED